Dunbar’s Close Garden

-However, turn the clock back and you’ll discover that some had an unsavoury history, particularly during the 16th and 17th centuries when decay and overcrowding was the norm.
+However, turn the clock back and you’ll discover that some had an unsavoury history, particularly during the 16th and 17th centuries when decay and overcrowding were the norm.

 For history enthusiasts the story of Edinburgh’s closes is fascinating.
 A few examples are:

-- Bakehouse Close used as one of the filming locations for the Outlander series
+- Bakehouse Close was used as one of the filming locations for the Outlander series

 - Riddell’s Close and Court where James VI held a banquet for visiting dignitaries

-- Mary King’s Close today one of Edinburgh’s most popular visitor attractions
+- Mary King’s Close is today one of Edinburgh’s most popular visitor attractions

 - Anchor Close which has associations with Robert Burns and the Crochallan Fencibles